lushisong/dragonpilot/README.md

 Documentation related to openpilot development can be found on [docs.comma.ai](https://docs.comma.ai).
 Information about running openpilot (e.g. FAQ, fingerprinting, troubleshooting, custom forks, community hardware) should go on the [wiki](https://github.com/commaai/openpilot/wiki).

-You can add support for your car by following guides we have written for [Brand](https://blog.comma.ai/how-to-write-a-car-port-for-openpilot/) and [Model](https://blog.comma.ai/openpilot-port-guide-for-toyota-models/) ports.
-Generally, a car with adaptive cruise control and lane keep assist is a good candidate.
+You can add support by following guides we have written for [Brand](https://blog.comma.ai/how-to-write-a-car-port-for-openpilot/) and [Model](https://blog.comma.ai/openpilot-port-guide-for-toyota-models/) ports.
+Check out [the Porting docs](docs/Porting.md).Generally, a car with adaptive cruise control and lane keep assist is a good candidate.
 [Join our Discord](https://discord.comma.ai) to discuss car ports: most car makes have a dedicated channel.

 Want to get paid to work on openpilot? [comma is hiring](https://comma.ai/jobs/).